samyuktajayaram-stack/Technology-Design-Foundations/README.md

 I came into this thinking it would be an easy task to complete (considering we had both of the source code files available), but to my surprise, I ran into a couple of issues along the way.

-At first. this is how I merged the code:
+At first, this is how I merged the code:

 ```C++
 int led = 13;